naufal225/application-to-do-list-php/README.md

 7. **Start Managing Your Tasks:**
 - You can now start managing your to-do list by adding, editing, and deleting tasks.

-Feel free to explore and customize the application further as per your needs!